oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ### 4.1.1 MQTT Broker Agent

-An `mqtt-broker` agent type supports publish / subscribe communications via the OASIS MQTT v5 protocol.
+An `mqtt-broker` agent type supports publish / subscribe communications via the OASIS [[MQTT v5](#mqtt-v50)] protocol.
+This agent is not specific to OpenC2 but when used for sending and receiving OpenC2 messages its use should conform to the OpenC2 [[MQTT Transfer Specification](#openc2-mqtt-v10)].
+In particular, topics passed to this agent for transmitting OpenC2 messages MUST conform to the .

 ### 4.1.2 HTTPS Agent